This is the Storrer Perry Mason / Erle Stanley Gardner Web Site.

 This site was first put on the web in December 1999.
 It is complete in terms of plots.
 Plot synopses are now provided for all 271 TV episodes and all 82 novels.
 You can click on a title in the index of each season series (see below) and reach the particular show directly.
 Or you can do this directly from this main Perry Mason / Erle Stanley Gardner index page for both the television series and the novels.
 Where a novel was used for a series show (or two), these are fully cross-indexed with direct access from novel to TV or vice versa.
 All episodes in all seasons have been upgraded with full spell and grammer checks.

 The Storrer Perry Mason site is different from others in two ways; 1.
 It provides full plot synopses of each one-hour television episode of the original series.
 Those wanting the 2-hour shows will have a long wait unless someone else wants to do it, and, 2.
 This site provides full plot synopses of each of the 82 Perry Mason novels and 3 novelettes by Erle Stanley Gardner, allowing for comparison with what the script writers did to make the books suitable for broadcast television.
 We may one day add the1930s Perry Mason films (The Case of the 1.
 Howling Dog [1934], 2.
 Curious Bride [1935], 3.
 Lucky Legs [1935], 4.
 Velvet Claws [1936], 5.
 Black Cat [1936], and 6.
-Stuttering Bishop [1937]) though, of course, Raymond Burr is not Perry Mason.
+Stuttering Bishop [1937]) though, of course, Raymond Burr is not Perry Mason, but they have the imprimature of Erle Stanley Gardner.
 The later 2-hour TV movies may have Burr, but no supervision by Erle Stanley Gardner, so they cannot be considered authentic.

 ![]() |